The John Crerar Foundation Science Writing Prize for College Students

-The panel of judges includes faculty and graduate students from the University of Chicago (representing a broad range of scientific disciplines) as well as a University of Chicago Librarian and a member of the John Crerar Foundation.
+The panel of judges includes faculty and graduate students from the University of Chicago, a representative from the College Center for Research and Fellowships, and University of Chicago librarians.

 The selection committee reserves the right not to award a prize if no entry is deserving of an award.

 The prizes are distributed to the winners by the Library.